declanomara/Tidepool/README.md

 # Tidepool Core
 This project is the core behind the Tidepool finance data collection.
-It contains two main componenets, the data gatherer ('DataGatherer.py') and the data monitor ('DataMonitor.py').
+It contains two main componenets, the data gatherer  and the data monitor.

 ## Data Gatherer